CartoDB/carto-vl/docs/guides/06-zoom-based-styling.md

     </iframe>
 </div>

 While the examples above only set styles for two zooms, you can add more zoom levels and style conditions.

-If you want to try it out, you can add additional stops to any of the styles above.
+Give it a try!
+Add in some additional stops to any of the styles above to see what the possibilities are.

 ### Set feature visibility by zoom

-Up until now, we have seen how to modify the _appearance_ of features based on zoom.
+Up until now, we have looked at ways to modify the _appearance_ of features based on zoom.
 Next, we'll explore ways to control the _visibility_ of features to introduce more detail as we zoom in to the map, and remove detail as we zoom out.

 We will look at two different ways this can be done.
 First, with `zoomrange` and then with `zoom`.